Jimi Wajingi claims Raila Odinga fall-out has led to his office raid

 | January 18th 2022

-Businessman Jimi Wanjigi now says ODM leader Raila Odinga is behind a police raid at his premises in Westlands.
+Businessman Jimi Wanjigi alleges ODM leader Raila Odinga is behind a police raid at his offices in Westlands Nairobi.

-But in response to the claim, Raila Odinga's spokesperson Dennis Onyango dismissed them as “sideshows”, adding: “We do not intend to get involved in such matters.
+But in response to the claim, Raila Odinga's spokesperson Dennis Onyango dismissed the allegations as “sideshows”, adding: “We do not intend to get involved in such matters.
 Why would Raila get the police to raid Wanjigi’s office, does he command the force?”

 Wanjigi broke the silence amid speculations about his arrest as photos showing detectives at his offices in Westlands Nairobi were shared on social media.